 By the end of the course, you will have a secure theoretical knowledge about the features of visual communication and you will be able to create motion picture materials.
 Due to the extensive practical training, you will surely find the area which is the closest to your personality and interests.

-THIS PROGRAM IS DESIGNED FOR YOU: If you are interested in the various forms of motion pictures if you have mature visual intelligence and good cooperating and communication skills
+If you are interested in the various forms of motion pictures if you have mature visual intelligence and good cooperating and communication skills.

-In our training both the development of manual skills, the acquisition of traditional and new technologies and practising a creative way of thinking are given emphasis.
+In our training both the development of manual skills, the acquisition of traditional and new technologies, and practicing a creative way of thinking are given emphasis.

 You might be interested in individual or duplication graphics, painting, installation art, video art, or you can deal with storyboards – visual scripts – used in filmmaking, comics and strip cartoons, the joint areas of fine arts and design, and the creative methods of contemporary art.

-AFTER GRADUATING FROM THIS PROGRAM: you will be ready to work as an independent artist, painter of graphic designer as well as book designer, illustrator, cartoonist, concept artist or a creator of any other area of graphic design; alternatively, you can work as the leader of an arts workshop or creative design club, or as a museum education professional
+You will be ready to work as an independent artist, painter of the graphic designer as well as book designer, illustrator, cartoonist, concept artist or a creator of any other area of graphic design; alternatively, you can work as the leader of an art workshop or creative design club, or as a museum education professional

-HIGHER EDUCATION: you can continue studying at our MA course of graphic design
+You can continue studying at our MA course in graphic design.

 “I chose this area because I felt this was closest to fine arts.
 The five years I spent here confirmed not only this presumption but offered a wonderful chance to work together closely and brainstorm with outstanding teachers and artists.”

 “We had the opportunity to deepen our knowledge and skills related to visual representation.
 Imagery works in our life further as an alternative communication form.
 We talk in a visual language, are able to express our thoughts through it and the best thing is that we can create a message which can be read by anyone.”